danielaparker/jsoncons/doc/ref/cbor/cbor.md

 jsoncons strings tagged with `semantic_tag::base64url` and `semantic_tag::base64` are encoded into CBOR strings tagged with 33 and 34.

 256, 25 [stringref-namespace, stringref](http://cbor.schmorp.de/stringref)
 Tags 256 and 25 are automatically decoded when detected.
-They are encoded when CBOR option `pack_strings` is set to true.
+They are encoded when CBOR option `use_stringref` is set to true.

 ### jsoncons - CBOR mappings